Women’s Herstory Month Kicks Off by Exploring Reproductive Justice

 Though 62% of people in the United States believe abortion should be legal in all or most cases, a stigma still exists.
 Sherman spoke about how many people fear being judged or ostracized if they choose to end their pregnancy.
 And for those who are pro-choice, it is sometimes conditional—such as the belief you should only have the procedure once if needed, or it should only be reserved for a certain age or should only happen for a particular reason.

-According to the Guttmacher Institute, there were 14.4 abortions in the U.S. per 1,000 women ages 15 to 44 in 2020 (the last year a national total was reported).
+According to the Bedbible Research Center, 11 out of 1,000 women get an abortion every year, 57% of which are among women ages 20 to 29.
 “The majority of people who have abortions are people of color, already parenting, and are religious and spiritual,” said Sherman.
 She added, “The majority are living under or just barely above the federal poverty level.”

 Rather than responding with shame, Sherman urged the audience to embrace people who are making a decision about a pregnancy, one of many health care decisions a person will make during their lifetime.
 She explained this right to bodily autonomy has become even more challenging, if not outright threatening, since the overturning of Roe v.
 Wade in June 2022, a Supreme Court ruling that made abortion legal across the United States for nearly 50 years.